zeshuaro/appainter/USAGE.md

-# Using the Generated Theme
+# Using the generated theme

 Appainter uses the package [json_theme](https://pub.dev/packages/json_theme) to encode and decode the theme JSON file.

-## Theme Compatibility
+## Theme compatibility

 From version to version, Flutter may deprecate certain properties in [ThemeData](https://api.flutter.dev/flutter/material/ThemeData-class.html).
 When this happens, `json_theme` will also update their JSON schema with the latest properties.